dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    rival in trade and manufactures, will always operate to hold Ireland in a state of sentimental hostility with England.

+   REVENUES.

-   REVENUES.-The revenues of France are twenty-four millions sterling.
-The revenues of England fifteen millions and a half.
+   The Revenues of France are twenty-four millions sterling.
+The Revenues of England fifteen millions and an half.
 The taxes per head in France are twenty shillings sterling; the taxes per head in England are two pounds four shillings and two pence.
 The national debt of France, including the life annuities (which are two-fifths of the whole debt, and are annually expiring) at eleven years purchase, is one hundred and forty-two millions sterling.
 The national debt of England, the whole of which is on perpetual interest, is two hundred and forty-five millions.

-   The national debt of France contains a power of annihilating itself without any new taxes for that purpose; because it needs no more than to apply the life annuities, as they expire, to the purchase of the other three-fifths, which are on perpetual interest.
-But the national debt of England has not this advantage, and therefore the million a year that is to be applied toward the reducing it is so much additional tax upon the people, over and above the current service.
+   The national debt of France contains a power of annihilating itself without any new taxes for that purpose; because it needs no more than to apply the life annuities, as they expire, to the purchase of the other three-fifths, which are on perpetual interest: But the national debt of England has not this advantage, and therefore the million a year that is to be applied toward the reducing it is so much additional tax upon the people, over and above the current service.

+   WEALTH.

-   WEALTH.-This is an important investigation: it ought therefore to be heard with patience, and judged of without prejudice.
+   This is an important investigation, it ought therefore to be heard with patience, and judged of without prejudice.

    Nothing is more common than for people to mistake one thing for another.